andreaskuster/black-parrot-branch-predictor/README.md

 3. We can see that the bimodal predictor has higher accuracy for small table sizes compared to gshare and gselect.
 For some of the traces the break-even point is earlier than for others.
 We therefore assume (unfortunately we cannot check this) that this is indeed due to the amount of correlation.
+__gshare__:
+4. We can see that the gshare predictor is worse for smaller table size, but because of its 'good spread', we see that it outperforms most of the others for larger table sizes.

+Last but not least, a not so obvious conjecture was that the initial testing method did not add much of insight/relevance.
+With our own evaluation setup, we can e.g. distinguish quite clearly between the always taken and bimodal predictor performance, which was not possible before.

+Furthermore, running traces with over 10M branch instruction we did not prove, but we know with high certainty, that either both RTL and the python model implementations are both correct or both wrong.
+But even if they would be wrong, according to Taylor's axiom, we are at least 10x faster in finding the bug! :)

 ## Theoretical Power/Area Estimate